sergiokopplin/indigo/README.md

 # Settings

-You have to fill some informations on `_config.yml` to customize your site.
+You must fill some informations on `_config.yml` to customize your site.

 ```
 name: John Doe